 Annual General Meeting (AGM)

 The Annual General Meeting is opportunity for larger delegations from Member organizations to debate policy, provide input on activities, set the budget and elect officers.
 Each annual meeting provides issues discussion sessions and guest presentations.
-Award winners for the Special Recognition Award, the Public Education Advocacy Award and the Outstanding Aboriginal Educator Award are announced and celebrated.
+Award winners for the Special Recognition Award, the Public Education Advocacy Award and the Outstanding Indigenous Educator Award are announced and celebrated.
 The meeting provides a broader opportunity to build cross-country liaisons.
 Federation AGMs rotate between Ottawa and a host Member organization.
-Meetings are scheduled for 2014 – Winnipeg, 2015 – Ottawa, and 2016 – Montreal.

 CTF strikes four Advisory Committees to which teachers are named by the CTF Board of Directors.
 Member organizations nominate teachers and the final selection is made at a Board of Directors meeting with regard to demographic, gender and language criteria.
 Committees include: